srappel/openindexmaps-py/README.md

 Or similiar.
 Could it be faster than entering a form?
 Maybe it would be easy to include a simple form GUI?
 The most common fields could be their own text boxes and less common fields could be added as needed.

-Global and set-level default values
+Global and set-level default values, config files? yaml?

 Need to consider how to handle multi-valued fields.
 Locaiton, for example, is an array of strings.